DerTodlichEngel/The-Lethal-F-Pack/README.md

 # Read me

-### A mod-pack made for friends, but due to the nature of updates, things breaking, and compatibility issues over time, I decided to make a mod-pack for it so it's easier to update and share around friends while also being able to share with the community some of our favorite mods for a decently balanced time.
+### A mod-pack made for friends, but due to the nature of updates, things breaking, and compatibility issues over time, I decided to make a mod-pack for it so it's easier to update and share around friends while also being able to share with the community some of our favorite mods for a decently balanced, but fun time.

 > [!NOTE]
 > I will also be making a personal pack for a semi balanced yet casual solo run experience for the horror fans out there who maybe don't always have a crew with them.